IBM/go-sdk-core/Authentication.md

 ```

-## Multi-Cloud Saas Platform (MCSP) Authentication
+## Multi-Cloud Saas Platform (MCSP) V1 Authentication
 The `MCSPAuthenticator` can be used in scenarios where an application needs to
 interact with an IBM Cloud service that has been deployed to a non-IBM Cloud environment (e.g. AWS).
-It accepts a user-supplied apikey and performs the necessary interactions with the
+It accepts a user-supplied apikey and invokes the Multi-Cloud Saas Platform token service's
-Multi-Cloud Saas Platform token service to obtain a suitable MCSP access token (a bearer token)
+`POST /siusermgr/api/1.0/apikeys/token` operation to obtain a suitable MCSP access token (a bearer token)
 for the specified apikey.
 The authenticator will also obtain a new bearer token when the current token expires.
 The bearer token is then added to each outbound request in the `Authorization` header in the